alexmortali/grapple/README.md

 Green is used for any buttons that can be considered progressive or that this button will submit something and take action.
 For example when searching products, when submitting forms, when adding something to your cart.
 They are all progressive actions and by keeping the same color for all of these actions aids the user when using the site.

 #### Typography
 For the font 'Roboto' is imported from [google fonts](https://fonts.google.com/) and used throughout the site.
 It is a clear and simple font that is easy to read and does not interupt the users interaction with the site.
 A soft black is also used for the font accross the site, keeping it consistent and easy to read.

+#### Design Changes
+When coming to the end of development I felt like some pages lacked style and iterest.
+This is why I chose to the shadow class to cards and buttons, it allows each element to stand out on the page.
+This is particularly good when viewing the news home page or all products page as it stops all the elements blending in together and allows each item to be differentiated from the next.

+Along with adding shadows I made some unplanned changes to the about page.
+This page was particularly boring so I added a counter section which the user will see when they load the page.
+The interaction with the user by seeing the numbers go up may make them more interested in the page and go on to read the about content.

 # Features
 ### Current Features